-NEAIS is a newsletter designed for judges who need to keep up to date with European developments in the area of asylum.
-This newsletter contains European legislation and jurisprudence on 4 central themes: (1) qualification for protection; (2) pro-cedural safeguards; (3) responsibility sharing and (4) reception conditions of asylum seekers.
-NEAIS is not about other migration issues of free movement.
-Regarding migration or borders law we would like to refer to our Newsletter on European Migration Issues (NEMIS).
-Regarding free movement we would like to refer to our quarterly Newsletter NEFIS.
+NEAIS is designed for judges who need to keep up to date with European developments in the area of asylum.

+NEAIS contains European legislation and jurisprudence on 4 central themes:

+(1) qualification for protection; (2) procedural safeguards; (3) responsibility sharing and (4) reception conditions.

+NEAIS is not about other migration issues or free movement.
+We would like to refer to:

-This Newsletter is part of the CMR Jean Monnet Centre of Excellence Work Program 2018-2021
+NEMIS (Newsletter on European Migration Issues) and NEFIS (Newsletter on European Free Movement issues) This Newsletter is part of the CMR Jean Monnet Centre of Excellence Work Program 2018-2021